Mostly Resilient

 Last, whether pay and mobility will hold up.
 We use wage bill and adaptive capacity data from independent researchers (Althoff & Reichardt, 2026; Manning & Aguirre, 2026).
 We call this dimension Sustained Economic Opportunity (SEO) and weight it at 30%.

-For purchasing agents, five of seven sources had data, with Anthropic and Microsoft providing none.
-The sources that did weigh in mostly agreed: both AI Resilience Model and Will Robots Take My Job rated AI exposure as medium, keeping human contribution moderate.
-Strong hiring outlook from the BLS Opportunity Score pushed the score up, landing purchasing agents at "Mostly Resilient."
+For purchasing agents, five of the seven sources had data.
+The two AI exposure sources, AI Resilience Model and Will Robots Take My Job, agreed that exposure is medium, which kept human contribution steady rather than high.
+Strong hiring signals from the BLS Opportunity Score lifted the score, while middling pay and mobility kept it from climbing further, landing here at "Mostly Resilient" with medium-high confidence.

 AI Resilience Report forPurchasing Agents, Except Wholesale, Retail, and Farm Products